100katty/100katty.github.io/_posts/2020-12-10-Assignment#2.md

 My sister Elizabeh

 Elizabeth lives in Guadalajara, She is  a nurse , She loves his work , She works in a Hospital.
-She is my yonger sister , she is 22 years old .
+She is my yonger sister , she is 22 years old .She sometime reads book about medecine and she always is learning about health.
+I miss you so much my sister.
+I haven't seen she for a long time.

 Where does Elizabeth do ?
 She works take care of sick people.